technologiestiftung/LoRaWAN/README.md

 # Sensor > Node > Gateway > TTN > Database/Server > Webapp
-This intro provides all the information neccessary to enable your self assembled node reading sensory data, sending it to The Things Network via an existing gateway and making sense of the data you'll see in the TTN console.
+This intro provides all the information necessary to enable your self assembled node reading sensory data, sending it to The Things Network via an existing gateway and making sense of the data you'll see in the TTN console.
 ## Pre-requisites
 #### (the provided code was tested only with this particular hardware/softwarelibrary combination)